mustafacryptolife/typescript-examples/README.md

 ## Getting Help

-If you have any questions or issues, feel free to reach out to us in the `#developer-support` channel on [Jupiter Discord](https://discord.com/invite/jup)
+If you have any questions or issues, feel free to reach out to us in the `#developer-support` channel on [Discord](https://discord.com/invite/jup)

 ## Powered by the Jupiter DevRel Working Group